Misdemeanors & Felonies

 Reasons why people choose our law firm for their most difficult cases:

 The sooner you act, the better your chances will be to challenge the prosecution’s case or an investigator’s argument.
-Put us in your corner today by filling out an online contact form.
+Put us in your corner today by filling out our contact form.

 Taking a look at your charges, you should see mention of either a misdemeanor or a felony crime.
 If you are facing multiple charges, you could even see both mentioned.
 What are the actual differences between misdemeanors and felonies, and how do those come into play for your case?

-Misdemeanors categorize “less serious” crimes, like petty theft or the illegal possession of small amounts of marijuana.
+Misdemeanors categorize “less serious” crimes, like petty theft.
 People convicted of misdemeanors cannot be incarcerated for more than one year and will be sent to a jailhouse, not a prison, if they are sentenced to incarceration.
 Fines for misdemeanors typically do not exceed more than $1,000 but this is not guaranteed.
 As misdemeanors do range in degree, it is possible for the consequences of a first degree misdemeanor conviction to feel quite extreme in comparison to the alleged crime.
 You should defend yourself from them full-heartedly and with our legal services.

 Whether you are staring down a misdemeanor or felony charge against you, know that you can depend on our Dutchess County criminal defense attorneys to provide the quick-thinking, hard-hitting representation you need and deserve.
 We take the time to get to know our clients and understand all facets of their cases.
 Through our representation, we know you are going to feel confident that your criminal defense case has a great chance of panning out in your favor.